 Solution: Make a detailed shopping list.

 Set yourself up for success and start from scratch with a detailed meal plan!
-Grab a pen and write a shopping list that includes enough lean proteins, non-starchy veggies, healthy fats and good carbohydrates.
+Grab a pen and write a shopping list that includes enough proteins, non-starchy veggies, healthy fats and good carbohydrates.
 Keep your meals healthy and balanced with help from the South Beach Diet!
 We teach you how to prepare balanced DIY meals throughout your weight loss journey.
 Check out our detailed grocery guide here! >